Government OPT Jobs in Vermont

 The State of Vermont celebrates diversity, and is committed to providing an environment of mutual respect and meaningful inclusion that represents a variety of backgrounds, perspectives, and skills.
 The State does not discriminate in employment on the basis of race, color, religion or belief, national, social or ethnic origin, sex (including pregnancy), age, physical, mental or sensory disability, HIV Status, sexual orientation, gender identity and/or expression, marital, civil union or domestic partnership status, past or present military service, membership in an employee organization, family medical history or genetic information, or family or parental status.
 The State’s employment decisions are merit-based.
 Retaliatory adverse employment actions by the State are forbidden.

-Job Roles in Government in Vermont
+OPT Government Job Roles in Vermont

-See all 60+ Government Vermont jobs
+See all 31+ Government OPT Jobs in Vermont

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Government Vermont roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which government employers in Vermont have sponsored F-1 OPT visas?